ArduPilot/ardupilot_wiki/common/source/docs/common-accelerometer-calibration.rst

 [copywiki destination="copter,plane,rover,planner,blimp"]

 This article shows how to perform basic accelerometer calibration (using *Mission Planner*).
-The accelerometers in the autopilot must be calibrated to correct for their bias offsets in all three axes, as well as any off axis variations.
+The accelerometers in the autopilot must be calibrated to correct for their bias offsets in all three axes, as well as any off-axis variations.

 .. attention::